-Figure 26.
-Simple model for attack threshold.
-This indicates several of the most important factors related to the probability of attack, and addresses the general subjects mentioned in this paper.
+Table 11.
+Simple arithmetic model to communicate the concept of an attack threshold.
+This includes several of the most important factors related to the probability of attack, and addresses the general subjects mentioned in this paper.
 Hunger may also cause changes in foraging strategy, or drive a spider to relocate (Givens 1978).
-As noted by Skow and Jakob (2006), E values may be modified or reset when the spider moves to a different location (context).
-Identity of the prey taxon is definitely associated with T and E, and, since it has something to do with the selection of approach technique (Edwards 1980, Edwards and Jackson 1993, 1994), may also be a factor in the computation of C. This is intended only as a linear, directional model, not as a detailed mathematical model for related mechanisms.
+As noted by Skow & Jakob (2006), E values may be modified or reset when the spider moves to a different location (context).
+Identity of the prey taxon is definitely associated with T and E and, since it has something to do with the selection of the technique used to approach prey (Edwards 1980; Edwards & Jackson 1993, 1994), it may also impact the cost of pursuit (C).